Science Studies

 Aquatic Biology/Water Quality

-Dip nets, magnifying lenses, ID guides, and dichotomous keys are a sampling of the equipment used to study pond life in and around a 9 acre lake.
+Dip nets, magnifying lenses, ID guides, and dichotomous keys are a sampling of the equipment used to study aquatic life in and around our 9 acre lake.
 Water community, the importance of water quality, and interdependence of organisms are key concepts covered in this class.
 Aquatics are often combined with Entomology, as many invertebrates are collected, observed, and identified are indicators of pond health.

 Botany

 Students will identify and examine the different parts of plants and trees.
-Students hike through our woods to find how plants and trees use their parts to survive and thrive.
+Students hike through our woods to find how plants and trees use their special adaptations to survive and thrive in their local environment.
+Edible plants, invasive species, and symbiotic relationships may also be covered.

 Herpetology

-Students have the opportunity to view and handle several species of live snakes.
-The class will familiarize students with snakes in general, their place in the environment, and the differences between venomous and non-venomous species.
+Students have the opportunity to view and handle several species of live reptiles and amphibians.
+The class will familiarize students with the similarities and differences between amphibians and reptiles, their place in the environment, special adaptations, and the differences between venomous and non-venomous species.

 Ornithology